Exploring Animated GIFs: Optimization, Compression, and Conversion

 Another method to optimize images, including GIF files, is to use a plugin such as ShortPixel Adaptive Images or a website accelerator like FastPixel.

-How to handle large animated GIFs?
+How to handle large animated GIFs online?

 When dealing with large GIF files (several MBs), you have a few options: